wska/AI-Route_Planning/README.md

 1. (OPTIONAL) Specify the problem setting to be used.
 The problem files can be located in graph/
 2. (OPTIONAL) Adjust the hyperparameters of gasolve.py.
 The parameters can be found in the main function.
 3. python3 ga/gasolve.py

+### SIMULATED ANNEALING
+You may run the simulated annealing solver with `python3 metaheuristic/simulated_annealing.py`
+Ensure you've run `pip install -r requirements.txt` beforehand.

+The script will also generate some plots.
+The default graph that is read is `constants.EDGE_LIST_PATH` and the default start/end positions are `constants.INITIAL_STATE_PATH`

+The above (regarding start/end points and selected graph) holds for Tabu search as well as `stats.py`

+### Tabu Search
+You may run the tabu search solver with
+`python3 metaheuristic/tabu_search.py`

+### Repeated Trials
+There is a Python script `metaheuristic/stats.py` which is useful for running a solver a bunch of times and recording some statistics.

+Just change the function in `main` to be the solver of your choice for evaluation.

+### Generating a trip file
+You can generate your own trips and use this to run the solvers.
+You should look into `gen_trips.py`, located in the root of the project.
+The only required argument is `-o fname` where `fname` is the path to put the trip file